Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Otranto to Lecce:

-After an initial ascent departing Otranto from sea level, the ride is mainly flat along the coast, then at around the 30 km (18 miles) after San Foca, you will turn inland through olive groves and begin a slight sustained ascent to Acaya, one of the best examples of a Renaissance fortified town in Italy.
+After a brief initial ascent departing Otranto from sea level, the ride is mostly flat as it follows the coastline.
+Around kilometer 30 (mile 18), after passing San Foca, the route turns inland through olive groves and begins a gentle, sustained climb to Acaya, one of Italy’s finest examples of a Renaissance fortified town.
 From there, you’ll join a bike path that leads into the center of Lecce.
-Although Lecce is a bike-friendly city, please be aware that urban riding will be very busy compared to the low-traffic riding you have enjoyed this week.
-Please exercise caution and, although not required, we recommend walking your bike the last few kilometers to your hotel.
+Although Lecce is a bike-friendly city, please note that urban riding will be significantly busier than the quiet, low-traffic roads you’ve enjoyed throughout the week.
+Exercise caution and, while not required, we recommend walking your bike for the final few kilometers to your hotel.

 Included Meals: Breakfast

 Enjoy breakfast at your hotel in Lecce and depart on your own.
-For details, refer to your VBT Handbook.
-Depending upon your destination, it may not be possible to depart for the U.S. on the last day of your Puglia Self-Guided Biking Vacation.
+For details, refer to your Vacation Preparation Handbook.
+Depending on your destination, it may not be possible to return to the U.S. on the final day of your Puglia Self-Guided Biking Vacation.
 Please check airline schedules carefully.
-If you plan to schedule a return flight immediately following the tour’s conclusion, please call your airline directly for specific check-in requirements.
+If you plan to book a return flight immediately after the tour concludes, we recommend calling your airline directly for specific check-in requirements.

-Lecce has good train connections with all main lines connecting to destinations throughout Italy (e.g., Naples, five hours; Rome, 5.5 hours).
-The train and bus stations are just under 1.4 km (0.9 miles) from your hotel; a 20-minute walk across the pedestrian city center.
+Lecce has good train connections to major destinations throughout Italy (e.g., Naples in approximately five hours; Rome in about 5.5 hours).
+The train and bus stations are located just under 1.4 km (0.9 miles) from your hotel—a pleasant 20-minute walk through the pedestrian-friendly city center.

 Included Meals: Breakfast